TGutekunst/https---github.com-ThomasGutek-AkoMaori/README.md

 /webapi/AddEvent: Adds a new event to the system.
 /webapi/EventCount: Retrieves the count of events.
 /webapi/Event/{id}: Retrieves details of a specific event.

+### Database
+The Back-End uses a SQLite database with 5 tables- Comments, Events, Organizers, Products, Users- as described in the Models folder.

 ### Authorization
 The controller includes authorization attributes to restrict access to certain endpoints:
 Authorize(Policy = "UserOnly"): Allows access only to authenticated users.